Theo1996/yt-dlp-firefox-addon-server/README.md

 5. start.pyw should detect your python location automatically

+Or just make it start automatically however you want.

 **Extra**
-The .zip is the "yt-dlp extension" folder
+The .zip is the "yt-dlp extension" folder,that can be renamed to `.xpi` and installed with  `user_pref("xpinstall.signatures.required", = 	false);` in `about:config`